CIS-566-Fall-2022/hw05-houdini-terrain/README.md

 **University of Pennsylvania, CIS 566: Procedural Graphics, Project 4, Haoquan Liang**
 # Overview
 In this project, we are exploring the powerful capabilities of Houdini in terrain generation.
 We will be experimenting different nodes and functions to create interesting-looking terrains with assets scattered on it.
 I wouldn't be able to get my result without [The Complete A-Z Terrain Handbook](https://www.sidefx.com/tutorials/the-complete-a-z-terrain-handbook/) by [Nikola Damjanov](https://www.sidefx.com/profile/damjanmx/).
 I learned a variety of heightfield nodes from this tutorial, and I followed its ideas in `08: ICY BIOME HF Breakdown` to get the snow-layered look in my terrain.
-I also followed `13: ICY BIOME Shaders and Rendering` to apply complex shading to the terrain.
+I also followed `09: ICY BIOME COPs Texture Breakdown` to apply complex shading to the terrain.

  ![overview](/img/overview.jpg)
  ![overview2](/img/overview2.jpg)